stevefielding/spi_isr/README.md

 5. From loop, call spi_update_regs().

 Read and write requests must be formed into a series of messages.
-These messages allow the user to initialize a read or write, specifying the data length and address.
+READ_INIT and WRITE_INIT messages allow the user to initialize a read or write, specifying the data length and address.
 The ISR does not actually read or write data to the users registers.
 This must be performed in a regularly scheduled function call, which tests for read or write requests, and copies data to or from a buffer that is local to the isr.